 - In Foundation Stage the teachers use software called 2Build a Profile – for this we have to share your child’s name and date of birth and will often include a photograph showing your child undertaking a certain activity; this is to enable the teachers to share your child’s achievements with you.

 - We have to statutorily track every child’s progress in English, Maths and Science to allow us to report to the Department of Education.
 We monitor this by not only marking their books but assessing their work too.
 These assessments are recorded and continually updated on an assessment system called Target Tracker.

-- With increased use of social media in all areas we now not only use our website as an information tool; Giffards would like to advise, update and/or send reminders to parents/carers of events, trips etc. using different forms of social media, i.e. messaging service, Facebook.
+- With increased use of social media in all areas we now not only use our website as an information tool, we also use social media in order to reach as many parents/carers/stakeholders as possible; we advise, update and/or send reminders to parents/carers of events, trips etc. using different forms of social media, i.e. messaging service, Twitter.
 When using our messaging service, we have to share your contact details with the company who sends the messages, at present this is Groupcall.
 No other details other than your name and mobile number/email address are shared with the company and Groupcall have confirmed that they do not keep any of your data once you are no longer a parent/carer of the school and never share this data with any other companies.

-- Very important to us is the celebration of our pupil’s achievements and so we also like to publish photos of the children; for example at a sporting event or on our school newsletter and website.
+- Very important to us is the celebration of our pupil’s achievements and so we also like to publish photos of the children; for example at a sporting event or on our school newsletter and website/social media.

 As always, to ensure the privacy and safety of pupils, we operate the following policy regarding publishing photographs of the children or their work at all times: